opentechinstitute/990-scraper/README.md

 # 990-scraper
-Grab U.S. nonprofit tax information from the [ProPublica Nonprofit Explorer API](https://projects.propublica.org/nonprofits/api) and put it in a Google spreadsheet!
+An add-on to grab whatever U.S. nonprofit tax information you want from the [ProPublica Nonprofit Explorer API](https://projects.propublica.org/nonprofits/api) and put it in a Google spreadsheet!

-## What's in a 990?
+## What's a 990?
 Nonprofit corporations in the United States have to submit one of a few types of tax forms to the IRS each year, which are then made public.
 If their total revenue is over $200,000 in a year, they submit a [form 990](https://www.irs.gov/pub/irs-pdf/f990.pdf), if it is between $50,000 and $199,999, they submit a [form 990-ez](https://www.irs.gov/pub/irs-pdf/f990ez.pdf), and if it is under $50,000, they submit a [990-N (e-postcard)](https://www.irs.gov/charities-non-profits/annual-electronic-notice-form-990-n-for-small-organizations-what-to-report).
 The information obtained from these forms from 2011-2014 is what has been made available through the ProPublica Nonprofit Explorer API.
-From this, we can learn:
+From this, we might be able to learn:
 - Total number of individuals employed
 - Total number of employees
 - Amount of contributions and grants